gnudatalanguage/gdl/paper/paper.md

 Map projections are handled using `PROJ`.
 An evolving list of all project dependencies is maintained at the project website and can also be extracted from the CMake configuration files.

+# Availability

+`GDL` can be installed via the package managing system on Linux (Arch, Debian, Fedora, Gentoo, Mageia, Ubuntu), FreeBSD and macOS (Homebrew and Macports).
+On Windows, we provide a precompiled Windows binary, wrapped as a convenient installer based on the Nullsoft Scriptable Install System (NSIS).
+The source code of `GDL`, `GDL Workbench`, and `gdl_kernel` is available at our `GitHub` repository (<https://github.com/gnudatalanguage>).
+The weekly unstable builds can be obtained from <https://github.com/gnudatalanguage/gdl/releases>.

 # Support and Contributions